What Do Slaughterer and Meat Packer Do?

-Job Description & Duties Work in slaughtering, meat packing, or wholesale establishments performing precision functions involving the preparation of meat.
+Example of Slaughterer & Meat Packer Job Work in slaughtering, meat packing, or wholesale establishments performing precision functions involving the preparation of meat.
 Work may include specialized slaughtering tasks, cutting standard or premium cuts of meat for marketing, making sausage, or wrapping meats.

 - Remove bones, and cut meat into standard cuts in preparation for marketing.

-When polled, Slaughterers and Meat Packers say the following skills are most frequently used in their jobs:
+These are the skills Slaughterers and Meat Packers say are the most useful in their careers:

 Speaking: Talking to others to convey information effectively.